Connect with NLC

 NLC’s programs feature geopolitics, history, literature, the physical environment, philosophy, the arts, and science and technology.
 We arrive at “aha” moments by examining fascinating topics from a wide variety of perspectives.
 View our Past Programs here.

 We offer two programs per year, one in April-May and one in October-November.
-They run for 5-6 consecutive weeks from 7:30 - 9:30 PM on Thursday evenings at the Columbus Centre in Cobourg, and on Friday mornings (usually) from 10 AM - noon at the Port Hope Library on Queen Street.
+They run for 5-6 consecutive weeks from 7:30 - 9:30 PM on Thursday evenings at the Columbus Community Centre in Cobourg, and on Friday mornings (usually) from 10 AM - noon at the Port Hope Knights of Columbus Hall.

 Get involved with NLC